FOSDEM/maps/README.md

 This is the port of the FOSDEM campus to c3nav.de data.
 We gather on irc.freenode.net#fosdem-nav to coordinate the work.

-This repo holds general map data.
-If items on the map are specific to year (ie stand locations), they should be added to `maps-2017`.
-If the items are day specific (ie devrooms), they should be added to the respective `maps-2017-sat` and `maps-2017-sun`.

 # TODO (in descending order of urgency)
-## Align the source maps
-The source maps need to be fit to the correct scale and location so they line up with the rest of the map.
-This is so you can tick a box and see them in the editor as underlays, or "sources" as c3nav calls them.

-Just add the image you want to add to a source folder in your map package and a file with the named <imagefilename>.json. the json files describes where in the editor the image should be displayed. see the link for details. :) if you don't have any map/dwg file of the building, try to obtain rescue plans.

-In the github repo, there's files like maps/sources/k-1.png.json, with contents like:
-<pre>"bounds": [[0.0, 0.0], [100.0, 100.0]]</pre>

-You need to change those coordinates to make things look right by editing the json, running loadmap, refreshing the editor and finally doing a visual check.

 ## Fill in rooms and main pathways
 This needs to happen in http://nav.fosdem.org/editor .